 Supply-Demand Market Equilibrium

 Consider a farmers market, where the farmers are selling cantaloupes.
 On the first day, they offer their cantaloupes for $5 apiece, but few people buy them, so as the end of the day draws near, the farmers find that they have a surplus of cantaloupes.
 Consequently, the farmers drop the price of their cantaloupes to $1, quickly selling their surplus.
 For most products, as their price increases, the supply increases but the demand decreases.
-If the sellers raise their price too high, where the demand is less than what they have to offer, then they will have a surplus that will force them to lower their price until they can sell their entire supply.
+If the sellers raise their price too high, where the demand is less than what they must offer, then they will have a surplus that will force them to lower their price until they can sell their entire supply.

 On the other hand, if the sellers set their price too low, then they will sell their entire supply before they can satisfy the demands of the market, thereby causing a shortage for the buyers and lesser profits or greater losses for the sellers.
 Some people who wanted to buy the product will be unable to obtain it.
 Surpluses and shortages reduces the allocative efficiency of the economy, because the distribution of goods and services is less than optimal.

 Prices Ration the Production and Distribution of Products and Services